nicolesyqin/uni_assignments/README.md

 # Contents

-* Ebony_Sales:  Fitting and evaluating a multiple linear regression model to explore how price, clothing line, and season of release affects the quantity of clothing items sold.
+* Ebony_Sales:  Fitted and evaluated a linear regression model with interaction effects, performed assumption checks, interpreted model outputs and visualized results with ggplot2.